tucnak/telebot/README.md

     // incoming bot callbacks that weren't
     // captured by specific callback handlers.
 })

-b.Handle(tb.OnMessage, func(m *Message) {
-    // all messages that couldn't fall into
-    // any specific endpoint will get here.
-}
 ```

-Now there's about 10 supported endpoints (see package consts).
+Now there's a dozen of supported endpoints (see package consts).
 Let me know
 if you'd like to see some endpoint or endpoint idea implemented.
 This system
 is completely extensible, so I can introduce them without braking
 backwards-compatibity.